 - In The Picture of Dorian Gray, Dorian Gray is a beautiful young-looking man who is corrupted by Lord Henry's ideas of hedonism and starts pursuing pleasure, regardless of the consequences, and wreaks havoc.
 His portrait starts changing from beautiful to hideous as he commits more and more evil acts.

-- Danielle Steel likes this trope too (although to be fair, everyone in her books is drop-dead gorgeous).
+- Danielle Steel likes this trope too (although to be fair, much like in the page description, this is frequently paired with Beauty Equals Goodness).
 But whereas a hero or heroine is naturally beautiful without any effort, a villain's good looks are usually artificial and fading.

 - All the main villains in GONE are apparently either very attractive or simply drop dead gorgeous.
 Caine, Diana, Drake —- even Penny is said to be pretty or "cute".
 And none of them are above murdering someone either as part of a cold blooded plan for supremacy (Caine), apathetic and manipulative self-preservation (Diana), for the evulz (Drake), or as petty revenge for something insignificant (Penny).